cmc-aau/hpc-docs/docs/slurm/tldr.md

 # TLDR
 Here's a quick "too long, didn't read" guide for those who are too scared to read all the details and just want to get started quickly.
+There is nothing here you don't need to know!

 ## How to submit a SLURM job
-Start with [logging in](../access.md) to one of the login nodes through SSH.
+Start with [logging in](../access/ssh.md) to one of the login nodes through SSH.

 ### Interactive
 If you just need an interactive shell to experiment with some quick commands use `salloc`, for example: